Photographs from Krakow, Poland, September 2017. 600 film.

 Sometimes I feel like a child again living here.
 But then I remember there are children that speak this language by reason of being born into it.
 So what does that make me?
 Less than a child?
 A fetus?
 Will my understanding of this language be birthed into physical form?
 Will I someday hear Dutch (or any other language) as a means of communication instead of an unintelligible jumble of sounds?
 I don't know how it works to learn a language as an adult, because I do not remember learning one as a child.

 My language, I realize, is what makes me human.
 I know this because as soon as I ask, "Do you speak English?" and the person behind the register, or counter, says, "Yes," they are suddenly human to me.
-Devoid of a language I recognize, a person is just an object that emits sounds from its mouth.
+Devoid of a language I recognize, a person is just an object that emits an ocean of sounds from its mouth.
+In Dutch, I can only understand a few drops.

 I never realized how much I take language for granted until it was taken away from me.
 The beauty of being able to read a billboard on the side of the road.
 The thrill of perusing the grocery store without using pictures.
 These are just little things, but they seem big to me now.
 I used to see words as poems.
 Now I see them as shapes and colors.